GuYifan/thanx_tc/README.md

 * **Step 3 - Calculate Each User's Purchase Total Amount within the Given Period**

-Iterate through data from step 2 using a sliding window strategy.
+&nbsp;&nbsp;&nbsp;&nbsp; Iterate through data from step 2 using a sliding window strategy.
 The sliding window represents the given period (e.g. 2 months).
 Also, keep an record of each user's total spend amount for this period as the example below, which means in this period from '2021-01-10' to '2021-01-10' user 1 spent $221.5 and so on.

 ```
 begin: '2020-12-02'